vignesh2git/VC_Restaurant/README.md

 💾 Default Database (SQLite)
 ---

-The project uses SQLite during development for simplicity.
+The project uses SQLite for only deployment.
 To use MySQL, review the section below.